 Getting from “there” to “here” . . .

-It wasn’t hard to see that – during my government stint – my travel addiction ravaged my paycheque.
+It wasn’t hard to see that – during that government stint – a travel addiction ravaged the paycheque.
 Cutting out the middleman looked like the prudent move – voila! – a sudden career detour into travel writing.
-My first piece sold in 45 minutes.
+Her first piece sold in 45 minutes.
 Within three days that one article was parlayed into a bi-weekly newspaper travel column that ran for seven years.
-I’ve been writing travel features ever since (to feed my travel-addicted soul) and food, lifestyle and environmental pieces (to pay my bills).
+Jo has been writing travel features ever since (to feed that travel-addicted soul) and food, lifestyle and environmental pieces (to pay the bills).
 So far, so good.

 A bit about Josephine Matyas

-I am a full-time freelance writer whose work has appeared in publications from Canada to the U.S. to Australia.
+She is a full-time freelance writer whose work has appeared in publications from Canada to the U.S. to Australia.
 Jo also co-write travel pieces with her husband, writer and musician Craig Jones.
-Our consumer website, Travels With Rigby, www.travelswithrigby.com, has a focus on RV travel, pet-friendly travel, food and music destinations.
+Their consumer website, Travels With Rigby, www.travelswithrigby.com, has a focus on RV travel, pet-friendly travel, food and music destinations.

 Thousands of her articles and photographs have appeared in a wide variety of newspapers, magazines and websites including:

 - West of the City